Giving a Voice

 Engaged, diverse and opinionated panel members are key to our business.

-Diverse and opinionated panel members are our key to our business, and our registered panel members are our largest stakeholder group at over 22 million registered individuals globally.
+Diverse and opinionated panel members are our key to our business, and our registered panel members are our largest stakeholder group at 26 million registered individuals globally.
 Our Global Panel team is dedicated to keeping our panel members engaged.

 We recognise the significant benefits of keeping employees regularly updated on matters that affect them and the wider business.
 To ensure good communication with our global and agile workforce, we leverage a variety of communication channels - both one-way, and two-way with executive management.
 These channels include web-based and face-to-face Global and Regional Town Hall meetings, email newsletters and videos, and regular articles on Youniverse, our employee intranet site.
 Details of how employees are kept engaged in relation to the company’s financial and economic factors are provided in the Directors’ Report of our latest Annual Report.